Keywords

 Where: Tc: Total cost; Ci: Cost of intervention; Cc: resource use consequence

 The Preferred Reporting Items for Systematic Reviews and Meta-analyses Protocols 2015 (PRISMA-P) was used to develop the protocol30.
 The PRISMA-P checklist can be found online (see supplementary Appendix 1)31.
 This review will be conducted and reported in accordance with the 2020 PRISMA guidelines32.
+This review was registered in PROSPERO (registration number CRD42023492586) on December 11, 2023.

 Inclusion criteria